ainagari/splitsim/README.md

 After running `extract_representations.py`, the embeddings will be saved under the `Representations/` directory, in the corresponding dataset folder, with one pickle file per lemma.

 Note that in order to use Flota we have adapted the `flota.py` script from [the original FLOTA repository](https://github.com/valentinhofmann/flota).
 For CharacterBERT, we use the scripts in the directories `modeling/` and `cb_utils/` (originally called `utils`) downloaded from [the CharacterBERT repository](https://github.com/helboukkouri/character-bert).
 In order to use CharacterBERT, we needed to set up a separate virtual environment following the instructions in the corresponding repository.

+#### Making cosine similarity predictions with different pooling strategies

+Once representations have been extracted, in order to calculate cosine similarities for split-sim pairs using different pooling strategies, you can use the script `predict.py` with the following arguments:

+* `--embedding_type` ("fasttext" for static embeddings, or name of the model as saved in the `Representations` folder: bert, xlnet-base-cased, characterbert, google#electra-base-discriminator... and their '-nocontext' or '-flota-k' variants)
+* `--strategy` (pooling strategy to use.
+Options: average, longest, waverage, omitfirst, omitlast, avg-omitfirst, avg-omitlast
+* `--monopoly` and `--pos` (to indicate the subset to use, as above: mono/poly, n/v)

+For example:

+`python predict.py --embedding_type bert --strategy average --monopoly poly --pos v`

+By default, predictions are saved in the "predictions/[MONOPOLY]_[POS]/" directory as one tsv file per model, strategy and layer.

+#### Calculating correlations between cosine similarity and wup similarity

+The main correlations are then calculated with the script `calculate_correlations.py`.
+This script takes all predictions available for a given subset (`--monopoly` and `--pos`) and calculates Spearman correlations between models' predictions and wup similarity in different subsets of the data (different split-types, balanced SPLIT-SIM, different frequency ranges...).

+By default, results are saved in the `results/[MONOPOLY]_[POS]/` folder.

+### Analyzing results

+The analyses and results presented in the paper can be found in the Jupyter notebook `results_plots_SPLITSIM.ipynb`.

+## Within-word experiments

+(coming soon)